by Pastor Jim Feeney, Ph.D.

 Vss.
 8-9 For I myself am a man under authority, with soldiers under me.
 I tell this one, ‘Go,’ and he goes; and that one, ‘Come,’ and he comes.
 I say to my servant, ‘Do this,’ and he does it.”
 When Jesus heard this, he was amazed at him, and turning to the crowd following him, he said, “I tell you, I have not found such great faith even in Israel.”

-•• Jesus, upon hearing this reply from the Gentile Roman centurion, was amazed and said that He had “not found such great faith even in Israel” (vs. 9).
+•• Jesus, upon hearing this reply from the Gentile Roman centurion, was amazed at “such great faith” (vs. 9).

 •• It is very informative to search for what was said by the centurion that amazed Jesus and caused Him to praise the centurion for his “great faith” (vs. 9).
 The answer is in the immediately preceding verse 8.
 The centurion representing imperial Rome understood the authority of the spoken word.